prsmhra/ONNX_model_using_onnxjs/README.md

 In **index.js** all the inferencing is done in frontend, there is not any backend you use this code in beckend also with minimal changes according to your need.

-**ndarray-browser-min.js** is has teh functions used to convert the image into tensor for inferencing.
+**ndarray-browser-min.js** is has the functions used to convert the image into tensor for inferencing.

-**image-loader.js** is used for loading the image from video and set height and width of the image as per inout size required.
+**image-loader.js** is used for loading the image from video and set height and width of the image as per input size required.